dbu9/sciencechronicle.org/SOURCES/README.md

 2. Write 300 words on the keypoint 2, for a wide internet auditory.
 Add in-text links to Wikipedia for scientific terms where appropriate.
 Give a title citing the keypoint 2.
 This peice of the text is the 2 part of the 5 parts editorial based on the 5 keypoints.
 Format in MD.
 3. Write 300 words on the keypoint 3, for a wide internet auditory.
 Add in-text links to Wikipedia for scientific terms where appropriate.
 Give a title citing the keypoint 3.
 This peice of the text is the 3 part of the 5 parts editorial based on the 5 keypoints.
 Format in MD.
 4. Write 300 words on the keypoint 4, for a wide internet auditory.
 Add in-text links to Wikipedia for scientific terms where appropriate.
 Give a title citing the keypoint 4.
 This peice of the text is the 4 part of the 5 parts editorial based on the 5 keypoints.
 Format in MD.

+# Scenario 3 (interviews)

+Imagine you are interviewing the authors of that paper.
+Write 20 questions you would ask them and their answers about the research demonstrated in the uploaded paper.
+At the beginning of the interview, describe the research made in the article so that the readers of the interview have a background about questions you ask the authors.
+At the end, thank the authors.
+Introduce interviewer as an editor of ScienceChronicle.org, a famous popular science website, and refer to her as SD.
+Refer to the authors as "Authors".
+Make the interview "look" real.